Table of Contents

 - Avoid or limit foods contributing to tonsil stone formation, such as dairy products and sugary or acidic foods.

-- Regularly visit your dentist for check-ups and professional cleanings to promptly detect and address any oral health issues.
+- Regularly visit your dentist for check-ups and professional cleanings to detect and address any oral health issues promptly.

 Summary

 Tonsil stones can be uncomfortable and impact oral health and well-being.
-Recognizing the causes and being aware of the available treatment options is essential for effectively managing this condition.
+Recognising the causes and being aware of the available treatment options is essential for effectively managing this condition.

 Suppose you experience persistent symptoms or have concerns about tonsil stones.
 In that case, it is recommended to consult a dentist, medical healthcare professional, or an ENT specialist who can provide an accurate diagnosis and recommend the most appropriate treatment for your situation.